 This is great for us parents.
 But you also need to consider the fact that your child might be a little bit intimidated by the size of the toilet seat.

 I remember we used a potty seat with my son Mark and at first he was scared to use it.
 What I did was I would hold his hands for awhile each time he used it, until eventually he was comfortable sitting by himself.
-You can also get a potty seat that has handles, but I feel it’s better to be there yourself.
-It only takes one minor slip or fall for your child to never want to use a potty seat again.
+You can also get a seat that has handles, but I feel it’s better to be there yourself.
+It only takes one minor slip or fall for your child to never want to use it again.

-And although the potty seat is removable, it’s not as portable as a potty chair.
+And although it’s removable, it’s not as portable as a potty chair.
 It’s only portable use is when your toddler needs to use a public toilet.